CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 ### Step 2: Retrieve Repository URI

 After creation, note down the repository URI for both repositories.
-It will be in the format `<aws_account_id>.dkr.ecr.<your-aws-region>.amazonaws.com/yaliaero-backend`.
-You will use this URI in your GitHub Actions workflow.
+It will be in the format `<aws_account_id>.dk

 ---